boyepanthera/paysella-fe/README.md

 # Paysella

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.1.
+PaySella is a comprehensive web-based platform designed to simplify financial management for freelancers and small to medium-sized enterprises (SMEs).
+The application will provide a robust suite of tools for invoice generation, receipt management, expense tracking, income visualization, and seamless payment integration.
+By leveraging modern web technologies and a powerful relational database, PaySella aims to streamline the financial processes that are critical to the success of small businesses and independent professionals.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` or `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding